TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 and carbon tube Ø 11mm).

--On the P-61 the wing is also in 2 halves, the wing joining is the same as on the B-17, but now with dural tubes Ø35 and Ø20mm.
+-On the P-61 & A-26B, the wing is also in 2 halves, the wing joining is the same as on the B-17, but now with dural tubes Ø35 and Ø20mm.

 These tubes are thus loose and in a single piece and slided into fiberglass guide tubes (glued in to the fuselage and innerwing halves).